GMOD/jbrowse-components/packages/rdf/src/SPARQLAdapter/README.md

 The second way is useful if a single query response line contains information for more than one feature, e.g. gene, transcript, and exon information on a single line.
-For this type of data prefix all variables for the subfeature with "sub*", which will allow you to define multiple features from the same line.
-It also works for deeper nested features, too, by using "sub_sub*", etc. Parent features that are duplicated across lines will be resolved into a single feature.
+For this type of data prefix all variables for the subfeature with `sub_`, which will allow you to define multiple features from the same line.
+It also works for deeper nested features, too, by using `sub_sub_`, etc. Parent features that are duplicated across lines will be resolved into a single feature.
 For example, take the following SPARQL query result lines: